markis/vscode-code-coverage/README.md

 # Code Coverage

-Code coverage will put squiggly lines under functions, lines or code branches that are not covered by unit tests.
-And will list the uncovered lines under the problems window.
+Code coverage will highlight lines of code that are not covered by tests.
+It will list the uncovered lines under the problems window.
+And it conveniently shows the coverage ratio in the status bar.

 ![Demo](images/demo.png)

 ## Features

-* Simple and easy to use
 * Small memory and processor footprint
 * Multiple lcov file handler

 ## Setup

-* Ensure your project has generated lcov file(s) using your language's code coverage tools.
+* Generate `.lcov` coverage files using your language's code coverage tools
-* Update the `markiscodecoverage.searchCriteria` setting, default: `coverage/lcov*.info`
+* Set the coverage location setting `markiscodecoverage.searchCriteria`, default: `coverage/lcov*.info`